utdata/csvkit-nicar/README.md

 This lists all the files in the folder, but perhaps in multiple columns.
 There are five .csv files that start with numbers, one called counties.csv, a pdf and this README.md file.

 Many cli tools like `ls` take an argument, or flag, that changes or extends the behavior of the command.
-Try:
+A flag is applied after a command to modify it in some way.
+It is entered with a dash and then the letter that works for the flag.

+Try this:

 `$ ls -l`